mnaganov/mnaganov.github.io/2023/04/headphone-stereo-setup-improved-part-i.md

 plugin uses a different setting than the "Direct" block—the center attenuation is set to the maximum, **-3 dB** and a slightly wider speaker angle: **70 deg** is used.
 This is to avoid producing overly cross-correlated output.
-Then, also as explained above, the 3rd harmonic is added by using [Fielding DSP Reviver](https://www.fieldingdsp.com/reviver) plugin.
+Then, also as explained above, the 3rd harmonic is added by using the [Fielding DSP Reviver](https://www.fieldingdsp.com/reviver) plugin.

 The "Mid Reverb" block processes the Mid component only.
 It uses a whole version